Rams Front Office Roster | Los Angeles Rams - therams.com

 AN INTERNATIONAL SPORTS LEADER

-Regarded as one of the world's leading sports proprietors, Kroenke's teams have won titles in the NFL, NHL, MLS, and the National Lacrosse League.
+Regarded as one of the world's leading sports proprietors, Kroenke's teams have won titles in the NFL, NBA, NHL, MLS, and the National Lacrosse League.
 Kroenke's sports holdings include Arsenal FC (Barclays English Premiere League), which won its 13th FA Cup in 2017.
 From 2000-2014, Kroenke owned the NBA's Denver Nuggets and the NHL's Colorado Avalanche, which are now a part of a family trust.
-Kroenke's Denver-based company,
+Kroenke's Denver-based company, Kroenke Sports & Entertainment (KSE), owns the Colorado Rapids of Major League Soccer and the Colorado Mammoth of the National Lacrosse League.
+KSE was recognized as one of Sports Business Journal's "Power Players" earlier this year.
+Kroenke also owns Altitude Sports & Entertainment, which produces Rams preseason games.

 "It is evident that Stan knows how to achieve success in the sports world," Rams General Manager Les Snead said.
 "His teams have won championships in five different sports and he has experience in building a contender.
-The success we have experienced through the NFL Draft and free agency, would not have been possible without Stan's support and his willingness to take risks to build our team."
+The success we have experienced through the NFL Draft and free agency would not have been possible without Stan's support and his willingness to take risks to build our team."

-On Jan.
-12, 2017, Kroenke hired Sean McVay – the youngest head coach in modern NFL history – to lead the Rams.
-McVay's 33 wins in his first three years is the franchise's most wins since the 1974- 76 seasons, and his record through the first four seasons (43-21 in 64 regular season games) of his coaching tenure is amongst the best start of all head coaches hired since 2000.
+Additionally, McVay's 33 wins in his first three years is the franchise's most wins since the 1974-76 seasons, and his record through the first four seasons (43-21 in 64 regular season games) of his coaching tenure is amongst the best start of all head coaches hired since 2000.

 According to The New York Times, 1997 was the first season to allow NFL owners to own cross-sport franchises.
-Among current NFL ownership, only two have had three teams win a playoff game/series in the same year in North America.
+Among current NFL ownership, only two have had three teams to win a playoff game/series in the same year in North America.
 Kroenke was the latest to accomplish the feat as the Avalanche and Nuggets also made remarkable playoff runs during the 2018-19 season.
 Both the Avalanche and Nuggets secured first-round playoff wins, and Los Angeles advanced to the club's fourth Super Bowl (2018-19 season).
 The late Paul Allen's Seattle Seahawks (NFL), Portland Trail Blazers (NBA) and Seattle Sounders FC (MLS) previously did so in 2014.

 E. Stanley Kroenke, named after baseball legends Enos Slaughter and Stan Musial, was born in Cole Camp, Mo., and grew up in Mora, Mo.
 Kroenke and his wife, Ann, have a daughter, Whitney, and a son, Josh, Vice Chairman of KSE and KSE UK.
-In 2017, Kroenke and Josh became owners of two eSports franchises – the Los Angeles Gladiators of the Overwatch League and the Los Angeles Guerrillas of the Call of Duty League.
+Kroenke holds undergraduate and graduate degrees from the University of Missouri and he is a member of the Missouri Sports Hall of Fame (2009 Enshrinement Class).